Carlosmape/carlosmape.github.io/index.md

 <img title="My face" alt="My face" src="/assets/img/my_face.png">
 </div>

+Sorry, but **this portfolio is currently under construction** so you may find some errors or incomplete pages

-# This is my portfolio page
+# This is my portfolio
-My portfolio is currently under construction.
+You cand [download my resume here](/assets/docs/Carlosmape-cv.pdf).
+For further information, feel free to discover it here.
 This site is something like my head quarters.
 I will try to let me know.
-I will regularly add interesting things I learned (in [Thoughts section](./posts)).
+I will regularly add interesting things I learned (in [Thoughts section](/posts/)).
 And you can find more information about me in another pages.

-You cand [download my resume here](/assets/docs/Carlosmape-cv.pdf).
-For further information, feel free to discover it in my portfolio.

 ## Contact
  - Email: [cagrmape@gmail.com](mailto:cagrmape@gmail.com)